TateBusch/TateBusch.Github.io/pages/contact.md

-**Below are links to my low fidelity paper prototype and my website wireframe:**
+**Below are links to my low fidelity paper wireframe and to my website prototype:**

 <div class="youtube">